 As anyone with visible tattoos knows, ink could kill an interview.
 Sometimes, you make it through to the final rounds and maybe you feel confident about your chances.
 Then the phone call comes and you were passed over.
 Some may say the tattoo isn’t in accordance with dress code while others suggest you arent a good fit.
 For those who already have jobs and then decided to add visible ink or other body modifications, your employer may have asked you to cover up or be dismissed.
+If you wanted to take them to court over employment discrimination it might be a good idea to talk to a law firm similar to Brady & Associates.
+They can provide you with useful legal advice on how to proceed.

 The reaction certainly leaves a bad taste in your mouth.
 It feels like discrimination based on your appearance because you chose to express your individuality on your skin.
 You might think there are laws protecting you from such scrutiny in the workplace.
 However, when it comes to dress code, the employer has the right to set the standard and terminate anyone who doesnt comply.